About

 Because of the chain of historical events which has led to the fragmentation of our Aboriginal families of today, it is up to each and every one of us to do all we can together to ensure that this situation is halted and reversed...

-Following the conference, the Victorian Aboriginal Legal Service secured government funding for Aunty Mollie to take a study tour to the United States.
+Following the conference, the Victorian Aboriginal Legal Service (VALS) secured government funding for Aunty Mollie to take a study tour to the United States.
 There, she learned about models to reduce the rate of child removal within Native American communities.
 Aunty Mollie then returned to Australia to establish VACCA late in 1976.

-The Aboriginal Child Placement Principle was then incorporated into the Victorian Adoption Act of 1984 and then the Children and Young Persons Act 1989, following the Carney Review.
+The Aboriginal Child Placement Principle was then incorporated into the Victorian Adoption Act of 1984 and the Children and Young Persons Act 1989, following the Carney Review.
 VACCA secured the state government’s agreement that it be consulted in all welfare-related decisions affecting Aboriginal children.

 VACCA was a major contributor to the Victorian Children Youth and Families Act (2005).
 Section 12 recognises the right of Aboriginal people to self-determination and section 18 allows for ‘Aboriginal Guardianship’.
 In other words, for Aboriginal agencies to make decisions about the protection of Aboriginal children.